mwaskom/seaborn/README.md

 Seaborn development takes place on Github: https://github.com/mwaskom/seaborn

-Please submit any reproducible bugs you encounter to the [issue tracker](https://github.com/mwaskom/seaborn/issues).
+Please submit bugs that you encounter to the [issue tracker](https://github.com/mwaskom/seaborn/issues) with a reproducible example demonstrating the problem.
+Questions about usage are more at home on StackOverflow, where there is a [seaborn tag](https://stackoverflow.com/questions/tagged/seaborn).